ruester/gfz-command-line-tool-repository/doc/HowToAddOwnProcess.md

 ## Write the json configuration

-We have to provide a description of how where we can find and execute the process and how to handle input and output data.
+We have to provide a description of how the skeleton-process can find and execute the process and how to handle input and output data.

 ```javascript
 {